Turgon37/ansible-apt/README.md

 ### OS Family

-This role is available for Debian only
+This role is available for

+  * Debian/Raspbian 8/9

 ### Dependencies